iliabylich/iliabylich.github.io/_posts/2020-11-23-lib-ruby-parser.markdown

 ## Final thoughts

-This is one of the biggest open-source projects that I've ever made.
+This is one of the biggest open-source projects that I have ever made.
 It can be used from Rust/C/C++/Node.js/browser.
 It's fast (but remember, it can get even faster), it's precise and it's very strongly typed.

 Also, if you need a custom setup (like custom C++ classes or maybe a completely different API) there's a [meta-repository](https://github.com/lib-ruby-parser/nodes) with all nodes information.
 You can use it to build your own bindings (or maybe new bindings for other languages), it has a `nodes` function that returns a `Vec<Node>` (`Node` here is just a "configuration" of a single `Node` variant from Rust - [source](https://github.com/lib-ruby-parser/nodes/blob/master/src/node.rs#L6))